johirhaquedipok/car-manufacturer_React_NodeJs_MongoDb/task_description.md

    Please do not block the user if the email is not verified for our assignment evaluation purpose.
 Because it will stop the assignment evaluation if the email sending is not working, if you want, you can enforce this after receiving assignment marks.

 5. On the Purchase page, users will be able to change the order quantity (increase/decrease) in an input field.
 The initial value of the quantity will be the minimum order quantity.
 However, the user won't be able to reduce the quantity below the minimum order quantity mentioned on the tool/part.
 Also, the order quantity can not be higher than the available quantity.
-You will display an error and disable the purchase button in both cases.
+You will display an error and disable the purchase button in both cases.👍

 6. Implement an email/ password (login/Register) based login system.
 The registration form should have the name, and once a user is logged in, the user name and the logout button should appear on the header, which will log out the user once clicked.
 Implement at least one social login system (google, facebook, or github, etc.).
 Make sure to display login-related errors and password validation-related errors.